Japanese Aviation History (to 1945)

 There are already several sites “out there” that are dedicated to mining the rich vein that is Japanese aviation history up to 1945.
 More information on the selected content of this section will be released nearer the time.

-As a taster, what better than the place in Japan where it all started more than a century ago.
+As a taster, there was no better place in Japan to start than where it all started more than a century ago, Yoyogi Park: Takeoff Point for Japanese Powered Flight (see later on this page).

 (All photographs on this website are copyright J-HangarSpace